highchair/artinruins-com/_property/chinese-restaurants.md

 images:
   # url: mee-hong-placesetting-1938.jpg
   #  caption: 'The “Chow Mein, Chicken Wings, and Cheeseburgers” exhibit at the Culinary Arts Museum at Johnson & Wales University featured a 1938 table and setting from Mee Hong restaurant.
 Providence Journal file photo November 10, 2016.'
+  - url: 1938-chinese-consolidated-benevolent-assoc-page1.jpg
+    caption: 'Advertisements for Hon Hong, Mee Hong, and King’s Restuarant.
+Inside page from a 1938 booklet on the Sino-Japanese War published by the Chinese Consolidated and Benevolent Association — Contributed by Rich Fitzpatrick'
+    sizes: '664, 1118'
   - url: mee-hong-jb-1975.jpg
     alt: 'Three different Chinese food restaurants.
 Mee Hong was inside a two story commercial building with an enameled steel facade.
 Two large picture windows have large rounded outside corners while the central double door entrance has a split circle window down the center of it.
 A very large neon sign occupies the entire second story of the facade.'
     caption: 'Black and white film scan of a photo taken in 1975 by John Ballantine'